zhiyuan0112/SAI/ptf/docs/PTF-SAIv2Overview.md

     }
     stop_service
     ```
-3. Upload the saiserverv2 docker you built from the previous section to your DUT or Pull saiserverv2 docker image from the registry, as for the detailed setup of the docker registry, please refer to [Example: Start SaiServer Docker In DUT](ExampleStartSaiServerDockerInDUT.md)
+3. Upload the saiserverv2 docker you built from the previous section to your DUT or Pull saiserverv2 docker image from the registry.

-4. Start your saiserver binary from saiserverv2 docker, for detailed information, please refer to this section [Prepare testing environment on DUT](SAI.Example.md#prepare-testing-environment-on-dut):
+4. Start your saiserver binary from saiserverv2 docker:

     After successfully starting the saiserver binary, we can get those outputs from the shell:
     ```